devkral/django-fast-iprestrict/README.md

 The following arguments are valid:

--   `default_action:allow/deny`: overwrite global default action when no rule was found
+-   `default_action:allow/deny`: overwrite global default action when no rule was found, overwrites `no_execute` default behaviour
 -   `ignore_pathes`: match only via ip
 -   `require_rule`: raise Disabled if rule with rulename not exist
 -   `no_count` former `execute_only`: only decorate request, evaluate matching iprestrict rule action, wait and block, don't modify the ratelimit counter, for two-phased execution models
--   `no_execute` former `count_only`: don't apply wait and block, when rule exists return only 0 (allowed), update the counter only and decorate request, for two-phased execution models
+-   `no_execute` former `count_only`: don't apply wait and block, update the counter only when rule exists.
+If no `default_action` argument was specified return only 0 (allowed) and decorate request, for two-phased execution models

 Note: when the request is already annotated with a ratelimit with the same decorate_name both instances are merged